Backpacking Is Life · Updated June 2026

 The simple Europe play

-Buy a Saily 10 GB plan for $36 — covers 2-4 weeks for most travellers.
-Switch to Yesim unlimited if you’ll be tethering a laptop, or Airalo Eurolink if your route includes Turkey or Balkans.
+Buy a Saily 10 GB plan for ~$36 — covers 2–4 weeks for most travellers.
+Switch to Yesim unlimited if you’ll be tethering a laptop, or Airalo Eurolink if your route includes Turkey or the Balkans.

 What’s the best eSIM for Europe in 2026?